Strange Days (film): Music

-International music was chosen as the primary music style of Strange Days due to its variety of sounds and instruments.
-According to music supervisor Randy Gerston, who previously worked on True Lies, this type of music helped the film-makers create a futuristic atmosphere, noting that "the world is shrinking and people are getting acclimated to strange languages being part of the pop vernacular."
+World music was chosen as the primary music style of Strange Days, due to its variety of sounds and instruments.
+According to music supervisor Randy Gerston, who had previously worked on True Lies, this type of music helped the filmmakers create a futuristic atmosphere, noting that "the world is shrinking and people are getting acclimated to strange languages being part of the pop vernacular".
 Michael Kamen was the first composer hired to create a score for the film.
 Michel Sanchez and Éric Mouquet, the French duo known as Deep Forest, were then hired to replace Kamen's work.
-In addition to their score, Deep Forest teamed with Peter Gabriel to write an original song for the film's end credits, titled "While the Earth Sleeps".
-New Zealand composer Graeme Revell, fresh off writing an acclaimed score for The Crow, was then hired to replace most of Deep Forest's work, and he wrote the electronic-driven score used in the finished film.
-Revell also teamed with singer-songwriter Lori Carson to write an original song that appears over the film's final scene, titled "Fall in the Light".
+In addition to their score, Deep Forest teamed up with Peter Gabriel to write an original song for the film's end credits, titled "While the Earth Sleeps".
+New Zealand composer Graeme Revell, fresh off writing the score for The Crow, was then hired to replace most of Deep Forest's work.
+Revell also worked with singer-songwriter Lori Carson on an original song that appears over the film's final scene, titled "Fall in the Light".

-Bigelow was a fan of English musician PJ Harvey, and chose two of her songs, "Rid of Me" and "Hardly Wait", to be performed onscreen by Lewis.
-Alternative rock band Skunk Anansie appeared in the film, performing at the New Year's Eve event, and were encouraged to jam between takes, so Bigelow could record them live and give the rave greater authenticity.
-Although the band would have a live sound on the film, they ultimately had to lip-sync.
-Industrial punk band Season to Risk performed the song "Undone" live in the nightclub scene, selected for their apocalyptic sound and stage presence.
-Other musicians featured on the soundtrack included British trip hop artist Tricky, Belgian electronic group Lords of Acid and American heavy metal band Prong.
-A soundtrack album was released on October 3, 1999.
+Bigelow was a fan of English musician PJ Harvey and chose two of her songs, "Rid of Me" and "Hardly Wait", to be performed onscreen by Lewis.
+British alternative rock band Skunk Anansie appeared in the film, performing at the New Year's Eve party, and they were encouraged to jam between takes so Bigelow could record them live and give the rave a greater sense of authenticity.
+Although the band would have a live sound on the film, they ultimately had to lip sync.
+The American industrial punk band Season to Risk performed the song "Undone" live in the nightclub scene, selected for their sound and stage presence.
+Other musicians featured on the soundtrack included British trip hop artist Tricky, Belgian electronic group Lords of Acid, and the American heavy metal band Prong.
+A soundtrack album was released on October 3, 1995.
 In addition, 60,000 promotional CD-ROMs, which contained production material from the film and music clips from the soundtrack, were made available only through the "College Special" issue of Rolling Stone magazine that was sold at record stores.